For Ready to Ship Engagement Rings Click Here

 What Is The Difference Between Carat and Karat?

-Carat is a measure of weight for diamonds.
+Carat is a measure of weight for natural diamonds, as well as lab diamonds.
 A one carat diamond was settled to be equivalent to 200 milligrams, or 0.2 grams of finished weight.
 Karat, on the other hand, refers to the purity of gold and is measured on a scale made up of 24 parts.

 In simple terms, carats refer to diamond weight, whereas karats refer to the purity of gold.
 Being aware of these differences is helpful in understanding what you’re buying in the jewelry realm.
 This knowledge is especially important when looking to buy gold jewelry online without the direct advice of an expert jeweler.